 Brakes are the most important safety feature on your car, so it's vital to maintain them properly.
 If you notice any of these issues, it's crucial to book your car in for a check as soon as possible.

-Need to get your brakes checked?
-Book a vehicle check or service with Smart Care.
+Book your vehicle check or service with Smart Care

 As already mentioned, you might hear a screeching noise from your brake pads.
 As the pads wear down, the indicator comes into contact with the rotor surface.
 It screeches to let you know it's time for a new pair of brake pads.

 Screeching from your brakes could also be a sign of other issues too, including a stone stuck in your brakes, or a problem with another part of your braking system.

 Take your car to a garage to be checked as soon as possible if you hear any screeches.

 A grinding and/or scraping noise is usually a sign that the friction material on your brake pad has worn away completely.
 The scraping sound is the metal of the brake pads touching the metal of the brake disc.

 Having completely worn brake pads seriously impacts braking function and could also cause expensive damage to the brake discs.

 If you hear a scraping or grinding sound, a visit to the garage is even more urgent – don't drive your car any further until the brakes have been checked.